 If you are relatively fit, a long course of radiotherapy over several weeks may by suggested.
 If not, a shorter course may be more suitable.
 Radiotherapy is very rarely used in children under three years old.

 Where chemotherapy is suggested, chemotherapy drugs are sometimes put inside a polymer wafer and inserted into the brain during surgery.
 The polymer gradually dissolves over 2-3 weeks, releasing the chemotherapy drug (usually carmustine) directly into the brain.
 Wafers are used to target cells which couldn’t be removed by surgery.
 You may also hear these implants referred to as Gliadel® wafers.
-Find out more about chemotherapy for adults or chemotherapy for children.

 Your oncologist may also recommend a drug called temozolomide (Temadol®).
 Both carmustine and temozolomide stop the tumour cells copying their DNA (genes), which needs to happen before the cells can divide.
 This in turn stops the tumour cells dividing.

-You can also join our active online community on Facebook - find out more about our groups.
+You can also join our active online community.